transhapHigsn/airflow-celery/README.md

 # Airflow Celery Setup

+This setup is based on fact that it will be used for ML workloads.
+Apart from airflow requirements, following packages are also installed during image build itself:

+- Pandas (1.1.0)
+- NumPy (1.19.1)
+- SciPy (1.5.2)
+- Dask
+- Numba
+- Scikit (0.23.2)
+- XGBoost (1.1.1)

 ## Prerequisites

-1. Docker
+1. Docker (19.03+)
-2. Docker Compose
+2. Docker Compose (1.26+)

 ## Commands involved